kuatroka/zero-hono-react-counter-uplot/docs/UI-FLASH-FIX.md

-# UI Flash Fix: Visibility Pattern from zbugs
+# UI Flash Fix: Visibility Pattern for TanStack Router

 ## Problem
-When clicking browser refresh, the entire UI would flash/disappear briefly before reappearing with data.
+When clicking browser refresh or navigating between pages, the entire UI would flash/disappear briefly before reappearing with data.
 This happened even though:
 - Search terms were preserved in URL
 - Zero cached data in IndexedDB
 - Data loaded quickly from cache